Nakuru, Kenya: What to pack, what to wear, and when to go [2023]

 October

-October in Nakuru is a perfect temperature.
+October in this region is warm.
 Temperatures average in the low 70s F (low 20s C), with daytime temperatures significantly higher.
 It rains about half of the time.

 What to wear/what to pack: